eGovStack/core-services/workflow/README.md

-# eGov-Workflow-v2 Service
+# Workflow Service

-Workflows are a series of steps that moves a process from one state to another state by actions performed by different kind of Actors - Humans, Machines, Time based events etc. to achieve a goal like on boarding an employee, or approve an application or grant a resource etc. The egov-workflow-v2 is a workflow engine which helps in performing this operations seamlessly using a predefined configuration.
+Workflows are a series of steps that moves a process from one state to another state by actions performed by different kind of Actors - Humans, Machines, Time based events etc. to achieve a goal like on boarding an employee, or approve an application or grant a resource etc. The workflow is a workflow engine which helps in performing this operations seamlessly using a predefined configuration.

 ### DB UML Diagram
 - NA